Execution by firing squad: Norway

 Vidkun Quisling, the leader of the collaborationist Nasjonal Samling Party and president of Norway during the German occupation in World War II, was sentenced to death for treason and executed by firing squad on 24 October 1945 at the Akershus Fortress.

 Philippines

 Jose Rizal was executed by firing squad on the morning of 30 December 1896, in what is now Rizal Park, where his remains have since been placed.

+While in Cavite there were 13 people who executed by firing squad.
+They are known today as 13 martyrs of Cavite.

 During the Marcos administration, drug trafficking was punishable by firing-squad execution, as was done to Lim Seng.
 Execution by firing squad was later replaced by the electric chair, then lethal injection.
 On 24 June 2006, President Gloria Macapagal Arroyo abolished capital punishment through the enactment of Republic Act No. 9346.
 Existing death row inmates, who numbered in the thousands, were eventually given life sentences or reclusion perpetua instead.

 Romania

+Marshal Ion Antonescu who presided over two successive wartime dictatorships during most of World War II, his Deputy Prime Minister and Foreign Minister Mihai Antonescu, Gheorghe Alexianu governor of Transnistria between 1941 and 1944, and Constantin Z. Vasiliu head or Romanian Gendarmerie, were executed by a military firing squad on 1 June 1946.
+Antonescu raised his hat in salute once the firing order was given.

-Nicolae Ceaușescu was executed by firing squad alongside his wife while singing the Communist Internationale following a show trial, bringing an end to the Romanian Revolution, on Christmas Day, 1989.
+Nicolae Ceaușescu was executed by firing squad alongside his wife Elena Ceausescu while singing the Communist Internationale following a show trial, bringing an end to the Romanian Revolution, on Christmas Day, 1989.